-Upon completion, students are eligible to sit for the Certified Nurse Aide (CNA) licensure exam offered by the Virginia Board of Nursing (VBON).
+Upon completion, students are eligible to apply to sit for the Certified Nurse Aide (CNA) licensure exam offered by the Virginia Board of Nursing (VBON).

 Note: Program is approved by the Virginia Board of Nursing (VBON) which requires that Nurse Aide programs are a minimum of 140 contact hours.
 PVCC’s program includes additional hours for learner support, skills practice and workplace readiness instruction.
 Tuition includes the costs for criminal background check, drug screen, TB test, BLS-CPR (book, course, and certification) as well as two sets of scrubs, a stethoscope and blood pressure cuff.

 Contact Hours: 164

 - Be at least 18 years of age on the first day of class.

 - Acceptable background check and drug screen prior to clinical.
 Proof of immunizations and physical exam may be required depending on clinical site.

 - Attend a coaching appointment and/or information session prior to enrollment.